DairyNZ Body Condition Scoring videos

 - Thigh - Is the area indented, flat or rounded?
 Is the muscle structure defined.

 How well can you BCS?
 Are you as good as you think?
-Take the interactive BCS quiz and test yourself.
-It’s a great introduction for new staff or can be used as a refresher for everyone.
+Complete the interactive courses below to test yourself.